minimino/MqttTcpIpThreading/README.md

 4. The data is sent in packets of equal size to the other users
 5. The other users unpack the data and show it on screen

 Similar procedures were used for the other components (whiteboard, chat, Bomberman...), except that in those cases the packets had constant size, so step 3 is skipped.
-Of course, this needed a server which handled all communications between clients and allowed logging in.
+Of course, this needed a server which handled all communications between clients and allowed logging in, for which it was essential to use multiprocessing (process-based parallelism)

 ## Pong